radyakin/susotime/documentation/susotime.md

 ```

 Note that since Stata does not report the current milliseconds, the milliseconds part of the returned timestamp will always be zero.

+### readable_duration
+Converts duration in milliseconds into a human-readable duration  in the following format: "DAYS HH:MM:SS.MS"

+**Input**:
+- durationvariable - variable containing period duration (in msec);
+- generate(string) - name of the new variable to be generated;
+- short (optional) - if specified, indicates that all durations are known to be short (no days).
+Hence days are not in the output.
+- vshort (optional) - if specified, indicates that all durations are known to be very short (no days or even hours).
+Hence days and hours are not in the output.
+- ms (optional) - if specified indicates that the data is measured with milliseconds precision (not in Survey Solutions paradata, but useful for averages and other stats).

+**Output**
+- generates a new variable with a human-readable duration of the period converted from the given duration variable.

+NB: Generated variable contains a dot if the duration was missing (any Stata's missing value).